-Melanie is a girly and feminine calligraphy font.
+When you’re looking for calligraphy fonts for wedding invitations, you should definitely look at Melanie!
+Melanie is a girly and feminine calligraphy script.
 It’s round in all the right places, and has beautiful contrast between the hairlines and downstrokes.
 It feels like a bouncy script font, but not to the point where it looks messy or too casual.

 Melanie Script font is elegant and can be used for formal wedding invitations or slightly more playful ones.
 It even has really nice glyphs that you can use (such as the “h” in Christopher in this photo).
 Melanie font also includes ending swashes that are optional (see how the letters at the end of each word kind of extend?).

 Here’s a video you may like on How to Use Font Glyphs!

 It’ll get you started on how to use any of those extra characters, but just be aware that not all characters are available in programs like Microsoft Word, so you may have better luck with a design program (I use the Adobe Creative Cloud, specifically Adobe Illustrator, for my wedding invitation designs).

 Melika Script has that really modern, organic font style.
 It’s been around for a while, and never gets old!
 This is one of the best calligraphy fonts for invitations, because it comes with 6 different letter sets, including beginning and ending swashes.
 I like a script font with beginning swashes as well as ending swashes, because it makes centering your text easier.
 My only regret with Melika is that it doesn’t come with beginning swashes for capital letters.
 So if you want your designs to feel centered, go with all lowercase letters like in this blue marble wedding invitation!

 Pairing a really organic calligraphy font with a more structured block typeface like this one (Bell MT) is a really lovely contrast for your wedding invitations!
 Melika Script is also featured in our eucalyptus greenery wedding invitations.